DMaroo/GhidRust/README.md

  - [GP-4158 adjust how DWARF handles Rust](https://github.com/NationalSecurityAgency/ghidra/commit/d9a900702e838ac639735fa783c342cc3b9ba76d)
  - [GP-4103: Fixing issue with loading Mach-O Rust binaries](https://github.com/NationalSecurityAgency/ghidra/commit/9dd1a3fb109578b059ec2c2d5e5ee62d1ec1e67a)

 Ghidra's Rust binary identification is now superior to this plugin.
-The only other features which this plugin provides is that of FunctionID database integration and og transpiling the decompiled C code to Rust code.
+The only other features which this plugin provides is that of FunctionID database integration and of transpiling the decompiled C code to Rust code.
 Both of these are quite flaky.

 I will still be happy to accept any patches or pull requests, but there won't be any active development.
 Feel free to fork this project or create a new one.
 Please let me know if you do so, I will be happy to add your project's link here as an alternative.